 We think it inadvisable to drink alcohol and take Tylenol (acetaminophen).
 And by the way, aspirin might not be such a good idea either.
 Alcohol can dissolve away the protective mucous lining in the stomach.
 Taking a standard dose (two tablets) of aspirin after a night on the town could lead to significant stomach irritation and possibly even an ulcer.
 Ditto for NSAIDs like ibuprofen or naproxen.

 You’ve heard the saying about “don’t drink and drive.”
 We think it also applies to many pain relievers.
-If you are going to have a couple of alcoholic beverages, we think it would be a good idea to avoid pain relievers or headache remedies.
+If you are going to have a few alcoholic beverages, we think it would be a good idea to avoid pain relievers or headache remedies.

 You will find lots of options in our Guide to Alternative Treatments for Arthritis.
 Our book, Quick & Handy Home Remedies also has lots of suggestions about safer ways to deal with headaches, fibromyalgia or joint pain.
 You can find all our books here.